15 Must-Read Books Written by Binghamton University Faculty

 By Robyn Cope, associate professor of romance languages and literatures

-Robyn Cope explores the powerful role of food imagery in the works of Caribbean authors in his book The Pen and the Pan.
+Robyn Cope explores the powerful role of food imagery in the works of Caribbean authors in her book The Pen and the Pan.
 Cope argues that culinary fiction highlights the unique experiences of women and shows how they can come together to fight for freedom and change.
 By connecting food, identity and resistance, this book reveals how shared meals represent both struggle and unity among Caribbean women.

 Missionary to the Middle East: The Journals of Joseph Wilford Booth